rust-lang/book/src/ch04-02-references-and-borrowing.md

 Just like bindings are immutable by default, so are references.
 We’re not allowed to modify something we have a reference to.

-### Mutable references
+### Mutable References

-We can fix this bug!
-Just a small tweak:
+We can fix this bug with just a small tweak:

 Filename: src/main.rs